 The Land of Rising Sun – Arunachal Pradesh

-The widely scattered archeological remains at different places in Arunachal bears testimony to its rich cultural heritage.
-Arunachal Pradesh, a serene land tucked into the North Eastern tip of India, invites you to relax in its picturesque hills and valleys, enjoy its salubrious climate and meet its simple and hospitable people, with their glorious heritage of arts and crafts and colourful festivals that reflect their ancient faith in the inexorable power of nature.
+The widely scattered archaeological remains at different places in Arunachal bears testimony to its rich cultural heritage.
+Arunachal Pradesh, a serene land tucked into the North Eastern tip of India, invites you to relax in its picturesque hills and valleys, enjoy its salubrious climate and meet its simple and hospitable people, with their glorious heritage of arts and crafts and colorful festivals that reflect their ancient faith in the inexorable power of nature.